askorama/orama/README.md

 main();
 ```

-Right now, Lyra supports 26 languages and stemmers out of the box:
+Right now, Orama supports 26 languages and stemmers out of the box:

 - Arabic
 - Armenian